1. Overview of Gunsens

 Gun threat alerts:

-Gun threat alerts are automatically triggered by Gunsens Gun Sensors.
-These sensors can be purchased and managed through the Settings item on the Home tab bar.
+Automatically triggered by Gunsens Gun Detectors (also called Sensors).
+Sensors can be purchased and managed in Settings on the Home tab bar.

 SOS alerts:

-An SOS alert is triggered by clicking the Gunsens SOS Panic Button.
-The SOS Panic Button can activate an SOS alert even if the associated smartphone is unreachable or locked.
+Triggered by pressing the Gunsens SOS Button three times.
+The SOS Button must be within approximately 50 feet of the associated smartphone to successfully trigger the alert.
+It can activate an alert even if the smartphone is locked.

-SOS Panic Buttons can be purchased and managed through the Settings item on the Home tab bar.
+SOS Buttons can be purchased and managed in Settings on the Home tab bar.

 The Gunsens App features two tiers of tab bars for handling alerts.
 The primary Home Tab Bar provides an overview of active and inactive alerts.
 When a specific alert is selected, the secondary Alert Tab Bar appears, offering detailed options and actions related to that alert.